-Using an ergonomic mouse and keyboard may help reduce pressure in the hands and wrists.
+Using an ergonomic mouse and keyboard may help reduce pressure on the hands and wrists.
 Raising a computer monitor to eye level may help reduce neck pain and symptoms of text neck.

-Using a standing workstation can help keep the spine moving and flexible, which could reduce back pain.
+Using a standing workstation or desk can help keep the spine moving and flexible, which could reduce back pain.

-Ergonomic workstations have a range of positional options, suitable for many types of pinched nerve.
-Standing desks are available for purchase online.
+Ergonomic workstations have a range of positional options suitable for many types of pinched nerves.

 The best way to find the right position is for an individual to experiment with the settings to see which position relieves pressure.